Murder Defense Lawyers Denton, TX

 Capital murder is a capital felony.
 A conviction carries a term of imprisonment of life without parole or the death sentence.

-Possible Defenses Against Murder Charges
+Possible Defenses Against Murder Charges in Texas

 Depending on the circumstances, defendants charged with murder may be able to raise certain defenses in their cases.
 One possible way to challenge such accusations is by proving that the defendant acted in self-defense or in defense of another.